‘Trevor Noah: Afraid Of The Dark’ Debuts On Netflix

 Noah explained his use of comedy to comment on current events.

+“It’s the Trump train,” said Noah.
 “People look to shows where they can use comedy to I guess navigate what they see happening in the world.
 They want an honest interpretation of what’s happening.”

-Trevor Noah was born in Johannesburg, South Africa to a white mother and a black father during the days of apartheid which made interracial relationship illegal.
+Trevor Noah was born in Johannesburg, South Africa, to a white mother and a black father during the days of apartheid which made interracial relationship illegal.
 After a brief career as a soap opera actor, Noah began to focus on comedy and moved to the United States in 2011.
 He succeeded Jon Stewart as the host of The Daily Show in 2015.

-Noah jokes about his immigrant status in Trevor Noah: Afraid Of The Dark,poking fun at the cultural differences in America, said Decider.
+Noah jokes about his immigrant status in Trevor Noah: Afraid Of The Dark, poking fun at the cultural differences in America, said Decider.
 He opens with a few jokes about New York, but also notes that performing in NYC is a dream come true.

 “This has been my dream since I started stand-up comedy, doing a special in New York City.
 This is it!”

-He also offers opinions on Brexit, comedically illustrating how “colonization and immigration have affected pretty much everyone over the centuries.”
+He also offers opinions on Brexit, comically illustrating how “colonization and immigration have affected pretty much everyone over the centuries.”

 His often self-deprecating humor isn’t limited to Trevor Noah: Afraid Of The Dark.
 Noah often pokes lighthearted fun at himself on Twitter.